Top 22 Examples of New Product Release Emails (2026)

 22. The Juice

-The Juice is a content distribution tool that helps marketing and sales teams drive traffic and engagement from their key personas to newly published content.
+The Juice is a content distribution tool that helps marketing and sales teams drive traffic and engagement to newly published content.
 It recently launched a new feature in collaboration with Copy.AI that allows readers to summarize content into short, one-minute briefs that include key insights and themes.

 thejuice-new-feature-email-example